Good News! This Elmer the Elephant activity helps toddlers strengthen small hand muscles as YOU get to empty the dishwasher.

 Draw a large elephant.

 Remind your child about the book, Elmer the Elephant.

 Ask your children to decorate the elephant how they would want to be decorated for the parade if they were a character in the book.

 Just like our favorite toddler toy list, here we keep supplies simple too!

 I am so happy you asked!

 For one, cleanup is a breeze.
-When you are finished, find a place to hang Elmer for a couple days, and then use the back for free draw when you are ready to take him down.
+When you are finished, find a place to hang Elmer for a couple of days, and then use the back for a free draw when you are ready to take him down.

-Secondly, have you seen the way kids get so focused with stickers?
+Secondly, have you seen the way kids get so focused on stickers?
 This is my guarantee that you will be able to have 8-10 minutes to yourself as they peel and stick Elmer’s new decor.